nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

     1. The data files can be found in the `data` folder of the repository, and are named accordingly to the name of the address books in your application (For instance, if you have an address book that's called `Young Adults`, there will be a JSON file called `Young Adults.json` in the data folder).
-Remove the `client id` for one of the clients in the corrupted data file, and restart the application <br> Expected: LeadsForce should display an empty client list for the address book with the same name as the corrupted data file.
+Remove the `clientId` for one of the clients in the corrupted data file, and restart the application <br> Expected: LeadsForce should display an empty client list for the address book with the same name as the corrupted data file.